 All Blade Forms components are designed to work as close to native HTML inputs as possible.
 This makes them directly interchangeable, including automatic error handling.

-As you might have notice we didn't supply a CSRF token input.
+As you might have noticed, we didn't add a CSRF token input.
 This is automatically handled by the x-form component.
 Additionally, for PUT and PATCH requests, the method will automatically be spoofed as described in the Laravel Documentation.

 Alpine.js and Livewire require the usage of the x-model or wire:model attribute instead of the standard name attribute.
 Blade Forms automatically detects their usage and ensures error messages are correctly displayed.